caeost/literate/mdparser.ljs.md

   * allow passing an output name to write to
   * write html + documentation code to a directory that can be published easily
   * make sure the parser reveals what it does to more advanced usage
+  * abstract out file actions so we can also parse documents on client side.
+For example have a button that on click saves parsed js to clipboard
+  * build preview viewer.
+Just a simple node server with marked which opens a preivew window, or clientside just a window opening.
+This would have the running documentation code and update on preview
+  * write out headers and subheaders of markdown as comments to generated file
+  * build sourcemaps when asked to
+  * *MAYBE* support closure compiler style annotations in markdown if it can be done in a pretty and reliable way

 ```javascript
 var mdparser = function(filename, watch, generateHtml) {